-The Review Commission requests \$272,000 for communication costs in FY 2020.
-The Review Commission began the development and implementation of an e-filing system in FY 2013 with a hosted internet-based interface that accommodates the electronic filing of litigation documents.
-In FY 2016, the e-filing system was fully deployed.
-This request includes telecommunication costs to support our cloud initiative with increased security and bandwidth requirements and pave the way for future cloud initiatives.
+The Review Commission maintains an e-filing system with a hosted internet-based interface that accommodates the electronic filing of litigation documents.
+This budget request includes telecommunication costs to continue our cloud initiative with increased security and bandwidth requirements and pave the way for future cloud initiatives.

-Local telephone service and telecommunication costs are projected to be \$252,000.
+Local telephone service and telecommunication expenses are projected to be \$252,000.
 Postage for the required mailing of letters, case files, and other materials related to cases is expected to be \$20,000.